oddbird/oddleventy/content/blog/wingingit/winging-it-12.md

   As requested,
   this is part two of our dive into CSS grids.
-  We address your questions about strategy -- demoing how we plan and apply grid layouts starting with a design and implementing in the browser.
+  We address your questions about strategy -- demoing how we plan and apply grid layouts, starting with a design and implementing in the browser.
 ---

 1. [Winging It Ep 10: Learn CSS Grid First](/2024/07/23/winging-it-10/)